holyjak/iterate-puppet-workshop13/presentation/presentation.md

 ### Look around

-Run `find .` in the workshop directory to see what we have got here.
+Run `find puppet` in the workshop directory to see what we have got here.

 !

 ### Applying puppet config

-To apply the Puppet configuration after each task:
+To apply the Puppet configuration *after each task*:

 Run either